CBD: benefits, dosage, contraindications

 Anxiety ✪✪✪✪✪

-A small clinical study in adolescents with social anxiety disorders showed that taking 300 mg of CBD per day for 4 weeks improves anxiety compared to placebo.
-Other small clinical studies demonstrate that taking 300-600 mg of CBD in a single dose tends to reduce overall anxiety, but for some people, the reduction in anxiety was observed only before or after, and not during public speaking.
-These differences may be due to the small size of the studies, differences in baseline anxiety, and the use of non-standardized products.
-Furthermore, cannabidiol does not seem to reduce speech-related anxiety in patients at high risk of psychiatric complications.
+A small clinical study in adolescents with social anxiety disorder found that taking 300 mg of CBD per day for 4 weeks improved anxiety compared with placebo.
+Other small clinical studies show that taking 300 - 600 mg of CBD as a single dose tends to reduce overall anxiety, but for some people the anxiety reduction was observed only before or after, and not during the speech.
+These differences may be due to small study sizes, baseline differences in anxiety, and the use of non-standardized products.
+In addition, cannabidiol does not appear to reduce speech-related anxiety in patients at high risk of psychiatric complications.

 Posologie